prpateldev/go-micro/README.md

 # Micro Services in Go

 This repository is an example of micro services written in go programming language.
-It has example of different approaches, e.g. it contains example of http services, RabbitMQ for managing queues, RPC and gRPC, mostly these examples can be seen in **Logger Service and Broker Service**.
+The examples implemented in different approaches, e.g. it contains example of http services, RabbitMQ for managing queues, RPC and gRPC, mostly these examples can be seen in **Logger Service and Broker Service**.

 **Tools needed for GRPC**